 The roots of physiology can be traced back to ancient civilizations where early scholars observed and documented aspects of bodily functions.
 However, the formalization of physiology as a scientific discipline occurred during the 19th century, with the work of pioneers such as Claude Bernard and Johannes Müller.
 Claude Bernard, often regarded as the father of modern physiology, emphasized the concept of internal constancy (homeostasis) and the role of the internal environment in maintaining health.

 Physiology encompasses a wide range of sub-disciplines, each focusing on specific aspects of biological function.
 Cellular physiology investigates the functions of individual cells, examining processes such as cell signaling, membrane transport, and cellular metabolism.
-Molecular physiology delves into the molecular mechanisms underlying physiological processes, exploring the interactions of within cells.
+Molecular physiology delves into the molecular mechanisms underlying physiological processes, exploring the interactions of molecules within cells.

 Neurophysiology concentrates on the functions of the nervous system, studying how nerve cells (neurons) transmit signals, process information, and regulate bodily functions.
 Cardiovascular physiology explores the workings of the heart and blood vessels, investigating factors influencing blood flow, cardiac function, and the regulation of blood pressure.